 Most people buy the frame and the headboard at the same time, but there’s no law that says you have to do it that way.
 The bed in the focal point of the room and the headboard is the focus of the bed.
 Add a stylish wooden one or mix things up with a padded or textured headboard.
 You can even give yourself some extra storage with a bookcase headboard.
 Will you select a matching or complementary footboard as well?
 Maybe.

 14. At the Foot of the Bed

-Some master bedrooms feature a chest at the foot, and that can add can add a homey or a rustic feel to the room.
+Some primary bedrooms feature a chest at the foot, and that can add can add a homey or a rustic feel to the room.
 If you happen to have inherited one, great.
 Otherwise, what about a short flat table in its place?
 Or a bench?
 Or a couple of short stools or round tables or an ottoman?
 There are garage sale items that can be refinished to plug themselves in for this purpose.

 15. New Drawer Pulls and Door Handles

 Here’s another one that takes only a modestly priced trip to the store and short session with a screwdriver.
 If you bought your furniture at different times and the hardware doesn’t match, now it can.
 Make it all brushed nickel or chrome or whatever metallic and whichever style suits your fancy.